Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/characters/Orge-character-reputation.rst

 Reputation corresponds to the alignment of a character, as *perceived* by third-parties.
 It depends mostly on the character's history, sayings and actings, and by whom and where it is evaluated.

+Murdering other people is one of the most effective ways of making one's reputation drop, and for a long time.

 Factions
 ........